pusher/pusher-http-dotnet/README.md

 ## Getting started

- The minimum configuration required to use the `Pusher` object are the three constructor arguments which identify your Pusher Channels app - app id, app key and app secret.
+The minimum configuration required to use the `Pusher` object are the three constructor arguments which identify your Pusher app - app id, app key and app secret.
 You can find them by going to "App Keys" on your app at <https://dashboard.pusher.com/apps>.
-If your app is not in the default cluster "mt1", you can specify it via the `PusherOptions`.
+If your app is not in the default cluster "mt1", you can specify it via the `PusherOptions` object.

 ```cs